Is the Internet Dead?

 Dead Internet Theory – Is the Internet still ‘alive’?

-AI-generated content is spreading quickly, from blog posts to product reviews to social replies.
-It is becoming harder to tell what is real, while platforms continue to reward whatever drives clicks, regardless of origin.
-At the same time, a growing risk of recursion is emerging: AI systems trained on content created by other AIs, creating feedback loops that erode originality, distort meaning and accelerate digital decay.
+AI-generated content is spreading across blog posts, product reviews and social replies, and it’s becoming harder to distinguish from human-produced work.
+Platforms continue to reward whatever drives engagement, regardless of origin.
+A quieter risk is emerging alongside this: AI systems being trained on content produced by other AIs, creating feedback loops that erode originality and distort meaning over time.

 The internet is not dead.
-But parts of it are becoming less human.
+But parts of it are becoming less human, and that shift is worth designing for.

 Brought to you by